akintunero/network-bombers-ccna-challenge/project-repo/ReadMe.md

 ## License

 This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Contact

-If you have any questions, feel free to open an issue or contact the repository maintainers.
+If you have any questions, feel free to open an issue or contact Olumayowa.

 Happy Networking!